The Challenges Of Managing Your Most Important Asset – Your Network

 Since the explosion of social media, our networks are growing so fast that it’s becoming nearly impossible to keep up with the people who matter most.
 The firehose of noise you see in your social media feed is only getting worst as your network continues to grow.

 On the plus side, you probably only care about a portion of the connections in your network.
-That small portion are the people who you want to see updates from and keep in touch with.
+That small portion is the people who you want to see updates from and keep in touch with.
 However, as we grow new connections each day it becomes more of a challenge to filter out the noise and only see updates from those who matter.

 Moving Towards a Stronger Network